Monthly Archives: August 2016

 With summer on the way out, now is definitely the time to start thinking about your garden for autumn.
 We look at the September tasks that are absolute must-do to make sure your garden survives the change in season as well as making sure all of your hard work over the year doesn’t go to waste!

 Start cleaning out your greenhouse for next year.
 This will reduce any risks of disease and nasty critters.
-It’s also a great time to give it a s
+It’s also a great time to give it a spruce up before it’s b

 We caught up with the people behind Eat Seasonably, a website that focuses on growing your own or buying food that is in season.
 We chat about the benefits of this and how eating seasonably can cut the cost of fruit and veg, whilst tasting even more delicious!
 Check out the interview below.